nathanlane/industrialpolicyclass/lectureone.md

 In particular, we ask do these policies matter in terms of,

-First, the international Neoliberal institutions that constrain the use of conventional (postwar) industrial policies?
-In particular, the reduction in tariffs over second half of the 20th century.
+First, the international, Neoliberal institutions that constrain the use of conventional (postwar) industrial policies.
+We consider the use of non-tariff barriers over the past 15 years against the reduction in tariffs over second half of the 20th century.

 Second, the emergence of global value chain and the fragmentation of production across the globe.
 In doing so, we consider the "smile curve" -- and what it may mean for policymakers in middle and Lower income countries.